dagraham/etm-dgraham/README.md

 And, on the current day only:

 * inbox items
-* *<* pastdue warnings in descending order of the number of days past due
+* *<* past due warnings in descending order of the number of days past due
 * *>* beginby warnings in ascending order of the number of days remaining

 ### Timer view